lucky-sideburn/kubeinvaders/README.md

 - Select from the menu "Set Custom Chaos Container for nodes" for using your preferred image or configuration against nodes.

-## Known problems
+## Known problems and troubleshooting

 * It seems that KubeInvaders does not work with EKS because of problems with ServiceAccount.
-Work in progress!
+* I have tested KubeInvaders only with a Kubernetes cluster installed through KubeSpray
+* If you don't see aliens please do the following steps:
+1. Open a terminal and do "kubectl logs <pod_of_kubeinvader> -n kubeinvaders -f"
+2. Execute from another terminal curl "https://<your_kubeinvaders_url>/kube/pods?action=list&namespace=namespace1" -k
+3. Open an issue with attached logs

 ## Hands-on Tutorial